oracle/terraform-provider-oci/website/docs/r/identity_compartment.html.markdown

 # oci_identity_compartment
 This resource provides the Compartment resource in Oracle Cloud Infrastructure Identity service.

-Creates a new compartment in your tenancy.
+Creates a new compartment in the specified compartment.

-If a compartment with the given `name` already exists, then that compartment will be used instead of creating a new compartment.

 **Important:** Compartments cannot be deleted.

-You must specify your tenancy's OCID as the compartment ID in the request object.
+Specify the parent compartment's OCID as the compartment ID in the request object.
 Remember that the tenancy is simply the root compartment.
 For information about OCIDs, see [Resource Identifiers](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).